Hospitality Center for those who are Homeless (18+)

 - Involved 3,472 volunteers in the soup kitchen program.

-- Four hundred nine (409) volunteers distributed 138,968 pounds of fresh produce, milk and bread to 3,029 individuals.
-The produce fed 11,400 people in the households of those who received the produce.
+- In 2020, five hundred thirty (530) volunteers distributed 235,400 pounds of fresh produce and special COVID distributions of meat and dairy items to 4,400 individuals.
+This food fed 16,700 people in the households of those who received the food.

 This program is co-sponsored by the Greater Chicago Food Depository, Interfaith Action of Evanston and the City of Evanston.